datadave/GADS9-NYC-Spring2014-Lectures/Admin/curriculumdirections.md

 Beginning with next week (5/19) we'll have five weeks remaining.

+We'll reserve 1 week for final presentations.

-Major Directions we might go include:
+Major Directions we might go for the remaining four include:

 * Statistical and Mathematical Underpinnings
 	* p-values, inference,